ABHINAV20/Movie-Recommendation-System/README.md

-A collaborative filtering based Movie Recommendation System usind Linear Regression Model which recommends movie to user based on similarity between two users.
+A collaborative filtering based Movie Recommendation System using Linear Regression Model which recommends movie to user based on similarity between two users.